mramirez0610/mramirez0610/README.md

 ## hello! i'm marco ramirez, a front-end developer located in Bend, OR.

-i've been passionate about web development & design since i was 14 years old. it all started with me messing around with the basics of HTML.
-10 years later and i've dedicated myself to learning everything i can about front-end development, going through school and experimenting with code daily.
+i've been passionate about web development & design since i was 13 years old. it all started with me messing around with the basics of HTML, creating my own personal webpages.
+10 years later and i've grown & dedicated myself to learning everything i can about front-end development, aiming to improve upon my skillset by experimenting with code daily.

 <!--
 **mramirez0610/mramirez0610** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.